-Two monumental stars are installed in a defunct tannery in Amilly, France.
-The structures, built in situ, spanned over thirty feet point to point.
-Using simple vernacular stud construction to deliver iconographic pow, they encouraged a fresh look at the spatial potentials of an industrial site in the process of transformation.
+Two monumental star forms were installed within a defunct tannery in Amilly, France.
+Built in situ and spanning more than thirty feet point to point, the structures use simple stud construction to produce outsized iconographic presence.
+In doing so, they reframe the spatial possibilities of an industrial site in the midst of transformation.

 2013